cznewt/architect-api/doc/source/text/app-install.rst

 Architect-api uses the ``npm`` to install its JavaScript dependencies, which are collected by ``django-npm`` static files collector.
 You can install all static nodesj libraries by following commands.
+More about installing Node.js and NPM can be found at https://www.npmjs.com/get-npm.

 .. code-block:: bash